Ahwatukee, Phoenix: Development

 Development of Ahwatukee began in 1970, when Presley Development Company led by Randall Presley, bought 2,080 acres of land.
 The land included Ahwatukee Ranch, then owned by a land syndicate led by an English professor at Arizona State University in Tempe, as well as land owned by a local moving and storage firm.
 Presley originally planned for the area to be a retirement community, but later devised a mix of retirement living, family living, and light commercial zoning for the area.

 Presley Development was noted to have a role in Ahwatukee eventually becoming a part of Phoenix, instead of neighboring Chandler or Tempe through a handshake deal between Maricopa County Supervisor Bob Stark, who was also an attorney with Presley Development, and Phoenix Mayor John D. Driggs.
 However, Chandler and Tempe officials were noted to have refused offers of annexing Ahwatukee.

 Phoenix annexed the area in stages from 1980 to 1987.
 It has been suggested that Phoenix's annexation of Ahwatukee to a degree affected Tempe's future development.
 Plans for Ahwatukee were approved by Maricopa County in November 1971, and 17 model homes were opened in an area near 50th Street and Elliot Road in 1973.
 In the same year as the model homes’ opening, the Arizona State Legislature set aside $5 million to build a prison near the proving grounds.
 Plans for the prison, however, were later scrapped.

 The area's first elementary school, Kyrene de las Lomas Elementary School, opened in 1976 and Mountain Pointe High School opened as the area's first high school in 1991.

+Recent development in Ahwatukee reflects continued growth in the area, including both residential and commercial projects.
+Plans for the Upper Canyon development include more than 1,500 housing units across a 373 acre site, with construction beginning in the mid 2020s.
+In addition, large scale commercial projects such as a proposed data center further highlight ongoing expansion and changing land use within the community.

 Etymology

 There are three theories surrounding the name "Ahwatukee", with all three claiming the name has roots in the Crow language.
-Some stories of the name's origin trace back to Brinton, who chose a Crow-rooted name for her new property due to her time among the Crow Nation tribal members in Wyoming, and the influence it subsequently had on her.
+Some stories of the name's origin trace back to Brinton, who is said to have chosen a Crow-rooted name for her new property due to her time with the Crow Nation tribal members in Wyoming, and the influence it subsequently had on her.